Remote Work: Proven Higher Engagement & Productivity

 Ability To Choose Work Hours Also Important

 It isn’t just working outside of the office that modern workers are looking for - it’s the flexibility to choose their hours.
 This flexibility often accompanies a remote work program.
-When the work is done - as long as it is done on deadline - is not as important as it getting done.
+When the work is done - as long as the deadline is respected - is not as important when it's done.
 Over 52% of workers said in the same Gallup poll that they have this flexibility in work hours, while 54% said that flexibility to choose their own work hours would make them more likely to look for new work.

 Employee Productivity: CTrip Remote Workers Make 13.5% More Calls

 High employee engagement and satisfaction usually translates into productivity, but it’s nice to have the example of CTrip to prove that this is the case.
 CTrip is a Chinese travel website that implemented a remote work program in 2014.
 It tested the productivity of its remote workers against their in-office workers by using the amount of calls each worker made to clients as a benchmark.
 What they found was incredible - the remote workers made 13.5% more calls, or the equivalent of a standard workday.